 Arizona Blue Ice Cypress

 To create the best wind break, select trees that grow 'wide' and NOT just tall.
-Oak trees while beautiful are not a good selection for this purpose.
-They do not have enough dense foliage.
+Oak trees while beautiful are not a good selection for a wind break.
+There is not enough dense foliage.

 - Arizona Cypress,